joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/25/dining/fried-chicken-is-joy.html?searchResultPosition=9

 **Explosion in Downtown Nashville Injures Three**\
 `An explosion damaged buildings and forced evacuations in downtown Nashville Christmas morning.
-Authorities said they believed it was intentional and caused when a parked R.V. detonated outside the AT&T Building.`\
+Authorities said they believed it was intentional and caused when a parked R.V. detonated outside an AT&T building.`\
 https://nytimes.com/video/us/100000007521506/nashville-explosion.html?searchResultPosition=10